pengeler/projects/README.md

 The obtained results were able to reproduce observations, and guided us in the right direction for the resolution of the encountered issues.

-## Software package for automatic topological structure design
+## Structure Search: Automatic topological structure design
 **Involved Technologies**: python, finite elements, CMA-ES

 **Description**:\